adur1990/Pass-for-macOS/README.md

 	</center>
 </figure>

-Since Passafari uses the host app to handle the security related password stuff, it has to run all the time.
+Since Pass for macOS uses the host app to handle the security related password stuff, it has to run all the time.

 To give the host app some meaning instead of just "beeing there", you can either click on the status bar item or use the `shift-ctrl-p` shortcur to open a popover.
 In this popover, you can search passwords and copy the to your clipboard for 45 seconds, exactly as `pass -c <password>` does.